FilipDominec/rp2daq/README.md

  * USB micro cable ($3),
  * a computer with [Python (3.8+)](https://realpython.com/installing-python/) and ```python-pyserial``` package installed.
 	* On Windows, [get anaconda](https://docs.anaconda.com/anaconda/install/windows/) if unsure.
-	* On Linux, Python3 should already be there
+	* On Linux, Python3 should already be there, and ```python-serial``` can be installed through your package manager or with [pip3](https://pypi.org/project/pyserial/)
     * On Mac, it should be there though [version update](https://code2care.org/pages/set-python-as-default-version-macos) may be needed

 ### Upload the firmware (only once)

 1. [Download](https://github.com/FilipDominec/rp2daq/archive/refs/heads/main.zip) and unzip this project.
-    * (If preferred, you can also use ```git clone https://github.com/FilipDominec/rp2daq.git```)
+(If preferred, you can also use ```git clone https://github.com/FilipDominec/rp2daq.git```)
 1. Holding the white "BOOTSEL" button on Raspberry Pi Pico, connect it to your computer with the USB cable.
-Release the ```BOOTSEL``` switch.
+Release the "BOOTSEL" button.
-    * In few seconds it should register as a new flash drive, containing INDEX.HTM and INFO_UF2.TXT.
+    * *In few seconds it should register as a new flash drive, containing INDEX.HTM and INFO_UF2.TXT.*
 1. Copy the ```build/rp2daq.uf2``` file to RP2.
-    * *The flashdrive should disconnect in a second.*
+    * *The fake flashdrive should disconnect in a second.*
     * *The green diode on RP2 then blinks twice, indicating the firmware is running and awaiting commands.*

 ### Run hello_world.py